smguilia/overview-1/whats-new/index.md

 See [Manage All Your Cloud Resources on the Enhanced {{site.data.keyword.Bluemix_notm}} Platform](https://www.ibm.com/blogs/bluemix/2018/11/manage-all-your-cloud-resources-on-the-enhanced-ibm-cloud-platform/){: external}  for more details.

-### Unified account, billing, and user profile information for platform and infrastructure services
+## Unified account, billing, and user profile information
 New as of: 30 November 2018
 {: #profile}